savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 ## Current Focus

-The current focus is establishing a robust dual-branch structure for the BIG BRAIN Memory Bank system.
-We've recently implemented a development branch strategy to separate the stable "clean install" version from the development version with current improvements.
+The current focus is implementing branch-specific content protection for the BIG BRAIN Memory Bank system.
+We've established a robust dual-branch structure and added specialized scripts to maintain different content between the stable and development branches, particularly to keep the inspiration folder in main while removing it from development.

 Additionally, we're continuing to enhance the comprehensive documentation of the BIG BRAIN Memory Bank system workflows and processes.
 We've recently completed